turboseb/html5-3dmodel-viewer/README.md

   - Custom loading screen

 # How to use
+  ⚠️ The Release is currently only available for windows
 - Download the latest build.
 - Launch 3D Scene Packer.exe.
 - Press "Import 3D scene (.glb/.gltf)" and import your file or drag-and-drop on the window.